Sous Vide machine – a detailed buying guide

 At either end of the scale you tend to get what you pay for.
-The restaurant grade sous vide machines tend to be too expensive ( well over £500), industrial looking, or cumbersome for home use.
+The restaurant grade sous vide machines tend to be too expensive for us, and they’re industrial looking, or cumbersome for home use.

-In the middle, the most interesting area is between £150 and £300 ish,,, and this is where choosing one tends to get more difficult.
+In the middle, the most interesting area is where choosing one tends to get more difficult.
 So you need to know your own priorities in order to get the right one in this range.

 At the cheaper end, you are going to have to compromise more on build quality and maybe precision.
-Although as competition is heating up, the middle range prices can drop to a very affordable range around £50 to £75.
+Although as competition is heating up, the middle range prices can drop to a very affordable range too !